Information for reviewees

 3. Outcomes and actions

-Your achievements, training and development needs and objectives need to be agreed at the review meeting, then recorded in the relevant section of the MyReview form.
-This 'formal' record is used as a starting point for the preparation stage of your next review in a year's time.
-Your reviewer will also collate any common themes or outcomes at a group level and feed these back to the departmental head for team action planning.
+Your achievements, training and development needs and objectives/aims need to be agreed at the review meeting, then recorded in the relevant section of the form.
+This record is used as a starting point for the preparation stage of your next review in a year's time.